tinymce/tinymce-docs/advanced/annotations.md

 editor.annotator.remove('alpha');
 ```

-Now, this bypasses any other annotations that might be closer to the selection cursor, and removes annotations which are `alpha` annotations.
+This bypasses any other annotations that might be closer to the selection cursor and removes annotations which are `alpha` annotations.
 If there are no annotations of that name, it will do nothing.
 The full API is:

 ```js
 /**